timothychin/TubeNotes/README.md

 ## Usage

-> Some usage instructions
+> Inside the root directory of the repo, run node or nodemon on server/server.js, then go to localhost:3000

 ## Requirements

 - Node 0.10.x
-- Redis 2.6.x
-- Postgresql 9.1.x
+- mySQL
-- etc
+- Sequelize
-- etc
+- Angular

 ## Development